17+ Best Mezcal Brands and Logos

 Tres Papalote Logo

-Tres Papalote Mezcal comes from the mountains of Guerrero, Mexico.
+Tres Papalote Mezcal is produced in the mountains of Guerrero, Mexico.
 It’s special because it’s made with care, using old Mexican ways.
 They pick a special kind of agave plant called Cupreata from high places.
-These plants make the mezcal taste good, smooth, and smoky, with hints of herbs and citrus.
+These plants make the mezcal taste smooth, smoky, and aromatic, with hints of herbs and citrus.

-They make three kinds of mezcal, each tasting different.
+They produce three types of mezcal, each with a distinct flavor.
 Some are sweet and soft, and others are strong and full of flavors.
-Cheech Marin, a famous actor and comedian, helps tell people about Tres Papalote.
+Cheech Marin, a well-known actor and comedian, helps promote Tres Papalote.
 He loves Chicano culture and mezcal.

 Making Tres Papalote is hard work.
 They start by picking the agave, then roasting it, crushing it, letting it ferment, and finally, distilling it twice or thrice.
 This ensures the mezcal is top quality, with just the right taste and strength.

 The bottle looks cool because Cheech Marin’s Chicano art collection inspires it.
-The label was made by Jaime Zacarias, an artist called Germs.
-It shows a fun design with luchador masks and bright colors, which shows the culture behind the mezcal.
+The label was created by Jaime Zacarias, an artist known as Germs.
+It features a fun design with luchador masks and bright colors that highlight the culture behind mezcal.
 This art is in the Cheech Marin Center for Chicano Art in Riverside, California.

-The logo for Tres Papalote has a gold and green agave plant and the name in bold red letters.
-It shows how much they love agave, the main ingredient in mezcal, and celebrates Mexico’s joyful culture and traditions.
+The Tres Papalote logo features a gold-and-green agave plant, and the name is in bold red letters.
+It demonstrates their love for agave, the main ingredient in mezcal, and celebrates Mexico’s joyful culture and traditions.